KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 ###### Dynamic Linking
-The loader is ordinarily distributed as a dynamic library (.dll on Windows or .so on Linux) which gets installed to the system path for dynamic libraries.
+The loader is ordinarily distributed as a dynamic library (.dll on Windows or .so on Linux or .dylib on MacOS) which gets installed to the system path for dynamic libraries.
 Linking to the dynamic library is generally the preferred method of linking to the loader, as doing so allows the loader to be updated for bug fixes and improvements.
 Furthermore, the dynamic library is generally installed to Windows